florentbrient/Cloud-variability-time-frequency/README.md

       - "Bar_correlation" are correlation coefficients
       - "Bar_slope" are regression slopes for OLS and robust regressions

-## Two supplementary routines are necessary to run the model
+## Two supplementary routines needed to run the model
 - stationary_bootstrap.py : Matlab routine written by Kevin Sheppard, rewritten in Python.
 Provide mixed indexes following the stationary bootstrap procedure.
 - slopeinterval.py : Calculate confidence intervals of the slope for the figures
 - opt_block_length_REV_dec07.m : A matlab code following Politis and White (2004).
 Not used in the current version, but used in results in the paper.
 Results are not strongly influenced by considering a fixed block length.
 For consistency with Brient and Schneider (16) results, this routine should be rewritten in Python.